rmrosales/desn3035-a3/README.md

-# READ ME

 # DESN3035-A3 - Complex Framework Website via React

-This project is a complex framework website built using React and Next.js.
+This project is a complex framework website (my portfolio) built using React and Next.js.
 It provides a scalable structure for developing modern web applications.

 ## Project Setup